 Not long ago I bought a book of Zen koans.
 It was an impulse purchase, and I snatched it up without thinking much about it.
 It seemed like the perfect resource guide for these ambiguous, ambivalent times we’re living in.
 I’ve read that koans are helpful for understanding the paradoxical aspects of reality.
 And even though I’m a koan novice, I think they’ll fit in nicely with my fascination for life paradoxes.

 So let’s talk about paradoxes today, shall we?

-And as strange as this may sound, I think they often help us get clear about what matters most to us.
+You may have noticed I have great respect for life paradoxes.
+They often lead the way to unexpected wisdom and depths of feeling.
+And as strange as this may sound, they can help us get clear about what matters most to us.

 Just consider the biggest existential paradox we encounter: the contradiction of living a full and meaningful life when each day brings you closer to death.

 Or the way that loss and pain often bring us to the deepest love possible.

 I have found the paradox, that if you love until it hurts, there can be no more hurt, only more love. –Mother Teresa

 However, not all life paradoxes are so big and unwieldy.